-Medicine Hat
+Medicine Hat Formation

-The Medicine Hat Formation consists of at least three upward-coarsening, very fine-grained sandstone and siltstone successions, 3 to 11 m thick, deposited in a shallow-marine shelf setting.
+The Santonian Medicine Hat Formation (Warren, 1985), which occurs in southeastern Alberta and southwestern Saskatchewan below the First White Speckled Shale, consists of at least three upward-coarsening, very fine-grained sandstone and siltstone successions, 3 to 11 m thick, deposited in a shallow-marine shelf setting (Gilboy, 1987; Hankel et al., 1989).
 The formation is up to 60 m thick.
-Figure 3 is a cross-section showing sand-prone zones in the Medicine Hat Formation.
+The Medicine Hat forms a shallow-gas reservoir and is the largest and oldest gas field in Canada, containing locally derived biogenic gas (Leckie et al., 1994).
+Figure 5 is a cross-section showing sand-prone zones in the Medicine Hat Formation.
 Gas was encountered in two 1 m thick sandstones in well 07-14-017-16W4M (red dots).